GabeScott/standard-works-vault/General Conference/1989 October - Good Memories Are Real Blessings.md

 That elder was one of the few I remember who left the Missionary Training Center speaking what Japanese he had learned with a German accent.
 He was called to Japan.
 He served a successful mission, and I am confident that when he finished he found many international businesses that would like to hire a junior executive who can speak English, German, and Japanese—the major languages of the economic free world.
 Even if he didn’t earn an extra cent, he still knew that he had done what the Lord wanted him to do.

-Through the Prophet Joseph Smith, the Lord revealed the scripture which we have already heard from Elder Banks this evening—“that the thing which will be of the most worth unto you will be to declare repentance unto this people, that you may bring souls unto me.”
-(D&C 15:6; D&C 16:6.)
+Through the Prophet Joseph Smith, the Lord revealed the scripture which we have already heard from Elder Banks this evening—“that the thing which will be of the most worth unto you will be to declare repentance unto this people, that you may bring souls unto me.” ([[D&C 15.6|D&C 15:6]]; [[D&C 16.6|16:6]].)

 Over the years we have been so impressed by the thousands of missionaries we have seen at the Missionary Training Center, at Ricks College, and elsewhere, who have demonstrated their willingness to serve their missions—and some of them, at great personal sacrifice.